xibosignage/xibo-manual/source/en/media_module_weather.md

 # Weather

+{tip}

+### Update: Important news regarding Dark Sky 31st March 2020

+Dark Sky have announced that they have joined Apple.
+Our development team are aware of this and are currently investigating alternative providers as Dark Sky will no longer accept new API signups.
+The API service for existing customers will not be affected until the end of 2021.

+Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/dark-sky-has-a-new-home/) {/tip}

 The Weather Widget provides current daily weather forecasts worldwide using the [DarkSky API](https://darksky.net/) as a source of weather data.

 {nonwhite}